COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 @enduml
 ```

 Note that whoever resolves the manual command first, whether via the manualAPI, or a third party integration, then the command results are returned to the workflow execution, and the manual command is removed from the pending list.
+Hence, if a manual command is resolved e.g. via the manual integration, a postContinue API call for that same command will not go through, as the command will have been resolved already, and hence removed from the registry of pending manual commands.

 #### Success and failure